Compare Tree Removal Estimates Now

 Due to these laid ordinances, you will need a permit to remove certain trees in the city of Augusta.

-On this article, you will find more information about tree removal ordinance, which trees require a permit, protected trees and how to get a license.
+In this article, you will find more information about tree removal ordinances, which trees require a permit, protected trees, and how to get a license.

 Yes.
 However, this does not apply to all trees.
 Some trees need no permit to be removed.
 If a tree(s) is deemed to pose a danger to the public or the adjoining property, the appropriate city department or the commission is exempted from restrictions.
 This means that they can be removed as soon as possible.